 Can Dogs Eat Blackberries?

 The short answer is yes.
-Dog owners can absolutely feed their dog blackberries as a healthy treat, but while blackberries are safe for dogs, it doesn't mean you should freely give it to your pooch.
-In fact, you should limit blackberries to small quantities only for Fido -- like cranberries and most human foods, large amounts of blackberries can lead to gastrointestinal upset for your furry friends.
-(And trust us, no one wants that!)
+Dog owners can absolutely feed their dog blackberries as a healthy treat, but while blackberries are safe for dogs, it doesn't mean you should freely give them to your pooch.
+In fact, you should limit blackberries to small quantities.
+Like cranberries, large amounts of blackberries can lead to gastrointestinal upset for your furry friend.
+No one wants to deal with that.

 Blackberries also contain a trace amount of Xylitol, a sugar substitute that is toxic to dogs.
-Even though your pooch will have to eat a pretty enormous amount of blackberries to be poisoned, it's probably best just sticking to giving blackberries as an occasional treat -- try adding a couple to their dog food or offering a few as dog treats every once in a while.
+Even though your pooch will have to eat a pretty enormous amount of blackberries to be poisoned, it's probably best to give blackberries in moderation as an occasional treat-- try adding a couple to their dog food or offering a few every once in a while.

 Benefits of Blackberries for Dogs

 For humans, blackberries are a wonderful option if you want a healthy treat.
 For your doggy, this little fruit (when given in small amounts of course) has a few health benefits as well!
-They include, but not limited to,
+Here's everything your pup gets from that little berry.